 Curing meats such as bacon, ham, or pastrami is fun and the results are often better than store bought.
 But curing is very different from any other recipe because you are using a preservative, sodium nitrite.
 You must read and thoroughly understand my article on the Science Of Curing Meats before attempting to cure meat or before you ask any questions regarding this corned beef brisket recipe.

-Your first question has to be “Why bother?”
-And the answer is simple: Our homemade corned beef brisket recipe is better than anything you could ever pick up at your local grocery store.
+When we mention homemade corned beef your first question has to be “Why bother?”
+And the answer is simple: Making your own corned beef brisket recipe is better than anything you could ever pick up at your local grocery store.